Can I vote in these elections?

 Caucus: Members of a legislative body who belong to a particular party or faction.

-This is the Fair Wage on Council slate, a group of eight candidates who are seeking election to AEA Council.
+This is the Fair Wage on Council slate, a group of 15 candidates who are seeking election to AEA Council.
 We share common goals, in that we believe that theaters and producers should pay according to their ability and to what is fair and equitable.
-We are not (yet) a caucus, mainly because we are not (yet) members of a legislative body.
+When elected, they would join our 7 council members you helped get elected last year as a caucus.

 Because of the rise of factions like the Tea Party, there is fear against ideological stringency: when members of a body politic march in lockstep according to some unwavering principle that won’t let them compromise.
 (Though it ought to be noted that the Tea Party’s overriding directive seems to be the weakening of the body they serve, the federal government.
 Fair Wage on Council’s overriding directive is the exact opposite: the strengthening of a 50,000+ member union.)
 While common goals unify, in most instances, they are like malleable rubber cement, not entrenched Krazy glue.
 Malleability exists.
 Did the Blue Dog Democrats all vote the same way on every bill?
 No. Does the Congressional Black Caucus?
 No.